Janneman84/AnimationSpeedBooster/README.md

 <img width="400" height="711" alt="animationspeedboosteexample" src="https://github.com/user-attachments/assets/dfc3b6ce-aa55-4f44-b331-15b38016adf4" />

 Make your productivity app more productive by reducing the amount of time a user has to wait for animations.
 Speed up all animations in your app with just one simple setting.
+This does not affect scrolling.

 Compatible with both UIKit and SwiftUI, iOS and tvOS.